root-project/root/README.md

 Thanks to the built-in C++ interpreter cling, the command, the scripting and the programming language are all C++.
-The interpreter allows for fast prototyping of the macros since it removes the, time consuming, compile/link cycle.
+The interpreter allows for fast prototyping of the macros since it removes the time consuming compile/link cycle.
 It also provides a good environment to learn C++.
 If more performance is needed the interactively developed macros can be compiled using a C++ compiler via a machine independent transparent compiler interface called ACliC.